pavinduLakshan/docs-is/en/includes/guides/authentication/saml/saml-federated-idp-initiated-sso.md

 ### Register the external IdP as a connector

 The external IdP needs to be registered as a connector in the internal IdP.
-This enables the external IdP to act as an identity provider and be used as a login option for the `travelocity.com` application.
+This enables the external IdP to act as a connection and be used as a login option for the `travelocity.com` application.

 To do so, follow the steps below in the internal IdP.

-1. On the {{product_name}} (which is running on 9443 port) Console, go to **Connections**.
+1. On {{product_name}} Console, go to **Connections**.

 2. Click **New Connection** > **Standard-Based IdP**